 The consequences are clear: overworked teams, reduced efficiency, and deteriorating client relationships.
 Instead of thriving, many agencies find themselves in a cycle of burnout, with team members stretched too thin to perform at their best.

-This level of strain not only compromises new business pitches but also impacts the quality of service to existing clients.
+This level of strain not only compromises new business pitching but also impacts the quality of service to existing clients.
 To break this cycle, agencies need to change their internal culture, adopting practices that promote work-life balance while driving business success.
-Effective pitch qualification can provide a pathway toward achieving business success through pitching.
+Effective pitch qualification can provide a pathway toward achieving business success through pitching for business efforts.

 The Great Wheel of Fortune: A framework for success